-CB: I guess so but even if I'm seeing 2 people, 3 people who are coming in on the same day with the same problem, they're a different person.
+CB: I guess so but even if I'm seeing 2 people, 8 people who are coming in on the same day with the same problem, they're a different person.
 They're bringing different things to the table and my sessions are not scripted, you know.
-Some people use a script and it's very...they have a kind of step by step process they go through.
-So mine's a lot more kind of dynamic and free flowing and, you know, it's brilliant to be able to work with such a diverse range of clients.
+Some people use a script and it's very.
+They have a kind of step by step process they go through.
+So mine's a lot more and of dynamic and free flowing and, you know, it's brilliant to be able to work with such a diverse range of clients.

-APM: So in a typical client then, let's take for example Holly, how much of the session is Holly in-
+APM: So in a typical client then, let's take for example Holly, how much of the session is Holly in she in a hypnotherapeutic trance and how much of it is you just talking about what it is you're trying to achieve?

-CB: Trance, yeah.
+CB: Trance, yeah

-APM: --I guess what people would call a trance, you know?
-How much of the session is she in a hypnotherapeutic trance and how much of it is you just talking about what it is you're trying to achieve?
+APM: -Tguess what people would call a trance, you know?
+How much of the session is

-CB: Again, it varies a lot.
+Again, it varies a lot.
 It varies from session to session, from one client to another and obviously, over the years, my work's evolved and so I do a lot of performance coaching.
 So a lot of the work is done eyes open and you have to establish the needs of the client before you do anything else.
 So it can vary.
 I mean I do have some sessions with clients where we don't do any formal eyes closed work but the other work is just as important.
 In a typical session, it could be half and half.
 It could be half hour of...15 minutes of, you know, catching up, half hour of eyes closed, another 15 minutes of recapping and talking about the experience and what's happened but -